HiltonLuu/SustainaBite/README.md

 ### Too large of a scope for time constraints

 We had a lot of features and user flows in mind and we tried to divide the different work between front/back end.
 However, the time constraints made it hard to properly make the api routes while still deciding on the front-end layout.
 Ultimately we had to pivot to focus on completing the front-end flows as the priority.
-We still did set up the server and a test SQLite DB using SQLAlchemy, however we weren't able to connect it to the fornt-end.
+We still did set up the server and a test SQLite DB using SQLAlchemy, however we weren't able to connect it to the front end.

 ### Roadblocks in learning new technologies